reuteras/presentations/ai-en/presentation.md

 ---

-## Lesson #5: Dangers with AI
+## Dangers with AI

-AI needs to validate configuration and assumes there is an npm package
+AI needs to validate configuration and assumes there is an npm package available:
-available:

 ```bash
 npx renovate-config-validator .renovaterc.json 2>&1 | head -50